edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/general-usage.md

 ## Start Video Streaming
 Unless the device service is configured to stream video from the camera automatically, a `StartStreaming` command must be sent to the device service.

+!!! note
+    Streaming credentials for the rtsp stream must be added prior to starting the stream.
+Please refer to [Deployment](./deployment.md) for additional information.

 There are two types of options:
 - The options that start with `Input` as a prefix are used for camera configuration, such as specifying the image size and pixel format.
 - The options that start with `Output` as a prefix are used for video output configuration, such as specifying aspect ratio and quality.